Supplement Forms: Is One Type of Pill Better Than Another?

 Time-Release Capsules and Tablets

 Also referred to as sustained-, extended- or prolonged-release supplements, time-release capsules and tablets are manufactured as described above.
-The active ingredients in time-release supplements are embedded in a micro-encapsulation that releases slowly, dissolving little by little over time.
-Rather than delivering active ingredients all at once, they’re spread out over a period that usually lasts six to eight hours.
+The active ingredients in time-release supplements are encapsulated in a microencapsulation system that slowly releases them, dissolving little by little over time.
+Rather than delivering the active ingredients all at once, they’re spread out over an extended period.
 Extended-release supplements should not be crushed, split or chewed.
-Additionally, avoid damaging the seal of the capsule or tablet, as it will disrupt the timed delivery of the product.
+Additionally, avoid damaging the capsule or tablet seal, as this may disrupt the timed delivery of the product.

 Softgels

-Similar to gelcaps, softgels are gelatin shells that contain a liquid form of active ingredient.
-While the most common gelatin is sourced from animals, it’s softgels are also made from fish and vegetable cellulose.
+Similar to gelcaps, softgels are gelatin shells that contain a liquid form of an active ingredient.
+While the most common gelatin is sourced from animals, softgels are also made from fish and vegetable cellulose.
 The softgel shell is typically softer and more flexible than the hard gelatin capsule on gelcaps, making them more suitable for smaller doses.
-Softgel shell material is antioxidant, protecting contents against UV rays and oxidation.
-The material is also the first choice for oils and other liquid ingredients, extending their shelf life more than bottled liquids which are exposed to oxidation each time the container is opened.
+Softgel shell material protects sensitive ingredients from air and light, which can improve stability for certain oils.
+The material is also the first choice for oils and other liquid ingredients, extending their shelf life more than bottled liquids, which are exposed to air and oxidation each time the container is opened.

 Gummies and Chewable Tablets

 Gummies were introduced in the mid-1990s to promote supplementation to consumers averse to taking pills, including children and people with swallowing difficulties.
-Sugar (in every form) and sugar substitutes along with flavorings are added to the vitamin, mineral, or herb to create a palatable taste.
+Various forms of sugar and sugar substitutes, along with flavorings, are added to the vitamin, mineral, or herb to enhance palatability.
 However, this typically comes at the expense of the number of nutrients included.
 Simply put, raw vitamin ingredients are generally not pleasurable without flavoring.
-And as minerals all come from the earth it can be difficult to mask dusty, chalky, and metallic tastes.
+And as minerals all come from the earth, it can be difficult to mask dusty, chalky, and metallic tastes.

-Sweeteners (every form of sugar and sugar substitute) and other ingredients that make gummies taste good unfortunately come at the expense of the number and concentrations of active ingredients, with gummy supplements typically offering fewer nutrients in lower concentrations.
-The active ingredients in gummy supplements absorb into the body as well as other forms, but there are fewer of them.
+Sweeteners (in all forms, including sugar substitutes) and other ingredients that make gummies taste good, unfortunately, come at the expense of the number and concentrations of active ingredients, with gummy supplements typically offering fewer nutrients at lower concentrations.
+Gummies can be effective for some nutrients, but potency, serving size, and formulation vary widely by product.

 Below is a comparison of Cooper Complete and Centrum® multivitamins in tablet and gummy form, illustrating the differences in several active ingredient concentrations.